UK-Export-Finance/dtfs2/doc/sql-db.md

 npm run db:seed
 ```

 command.
-This commands run the seeder to insert mock data into the SQL database.
+This command runs the seeder to insert mock data into the SQL database.
 Seeds and factories are defined as files in the `utils/sql-db-seeder/src/<name-of-entity>` directory with `<name-of-entity>.seed.ts` and `<name-of-entity>.factory.ts` file extensions respectively (see the [utilisation reports seeder](../libs/common/src/sql-db-seeder/utilisation-report/) for an example).
 Seed tracking is set to `true` by default such that, once a seed successfully runs, it will not run again through the `npm run db:seed` command.
 If you want to run the seeder again, you will first need to run the `npm run db:reset` command from `libs/common`.

 ## Adding DB access to a package